BBBase-EHeresy/PPPub/docs/rules_manual/special_rules.md

 **ACTIVE**

 *Many warriors have made sly, cunning murder an art form.
-They fight most effectively when their prey is outnumbered â€“ or better yet, completely unaware of their assailant's presence.*
+They fight most effectively when their prey is outnumbered — or better yet, completely unaware of their assailant's presence.*

 This model receives +1 to their To Wound rolls when making Strikes against a Trapped model.
 This bonus is cumulative with other bonuses, such as using a two-handed weapon.